marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/syllabus.md

 14. <details><summary>Feb 29 R - Poisson and logistic regression</summary>

      - You will gain a conceptual understanding for a generalized linear model.
-     - You will appreciate why a GLM may be a better choice for models of neural spiking.
+     - You will appreciate why a GLM may be a better choice than a simple linear model for neural spiking data.
      - You will use a GLM (poisson regression) to predict a neuron's spiking in response to a stimulus.
      - You will see how the choice of noise distribution in a GLM can be used for binary classification.
      - You will use a GLM (logistic regression) to predict a mouse's left vs. right choice from its neural activity.